robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 ## Python class

 ### Serial version
-watchdog = Watchdog(port, baudrate=9600)
+watchdog = Watchdog(port, status=None, baudrate=9600)

 Port is the name or number of the GPIO port.
 It is important not to supply a pin object, but the name, e.g. "P9" or 14.
-The GPIO pin will be initialized by the class. baudrate is the speed to be used.
+The GPIO pin will be initialized by the class. status is the name/number of a pin, which, if connected, can be used to read back the status of the watchdog. baudrate is the speed to be used.
 The default is 9600 and hardly ever changed.

 There is also a version which uses a UART in the file watchdog_uart.py.
 That one is instantiated with:

-watchdog = Watchdog(uart)
+watchdog = Watchdog(uart, status=None)

-In this case, uart has be be an uart object created with the proper baud rate and pin assignments.
+In this case, uart has be be an UART object created with the proper baud rate and pin assignments. status is a Pin object, defined in input mode for reading back the status pin.

 ### Pulse version
 watchdog = Watchdog(port, status=None)